Ever wanted to go on a retreat, but not know where to start? An insider's guide on where to go and what to do when you get there.

 It is usually advised that people on the journey of prayer have a companion to talk to who is experienced in prayer.
 This is not because we necessarily need someone to tell us what to do, although the occasional suggestion may help, but rather because sharing our experience of prayer helps us to keep going.
 People who are further along the road will also have encountered obstacles to prayer that commonly crop up, whether they be difficulties with self-discipline and getting down to pray, or a feeling that God is silent.
 It's at these times of challenge that listening to someone with more experience can be invaluable.

 This companion on the journey of prayer is often known as a 'spiritual director'.
-Sometimes in retreat, God can meet us in ways we are not expecting, so it can be helpful to meet with someone to talk things through, and especially if it is your first retreat.
+Sometimes in retreat, God can meet us in ways we are not expecting, so it can be helpful to meet with someone to talk things through, especially if it's your first retreat.
 In many religious communities and some lay communities, you can ask to speak to a member of the community.

 When Michelle first went on retreat, she felt called to the religious life.
 But it didn't occur to her to ask anyone for advice, and she went home shaken.
 It would have been helpful to her at the time if she had reached out to one of the sisters, who would have offered support and guidance about how to think about the next steps.